Anuj2799/searchbar_animation/README.md

 #### searchBoxWidth:
 - SearchBoxWidth decides the width or the length of the search box by default it will take the full width of the screen.

-#### trailingIcon:
+#### trailingWidget:
-- TrailingIcon is use to set the icon which is at the end of the search box.
+- TrailingWidget is use to set any widget which is at the end of the search box.

-#### secondaryButtonIcon:
+#### secondaryButtonWidget:
-- SecondaryButtonIcon is use to set the icon of button when the search box is open.
+- SecondaryButtonWidget is use to set any widget of button when the search box is open.

-#### buttonIcon:
+#### buttonWidget:
-- ButtonIcon is use to set the icon when the search box is closed.
+- ButtonWidget is use to set any widget when the search box is closed.

 #### hintText:
 - HintText helps to set the hint value for the search box for instance "Search Here.."